PlebeianApp/plebeian.market/docs/Payment Cart Checkout Experience Flow.md

 	• The order status is set to "pending" if not paid, or "paid" if payment is successful.
 * Exceptions:
 	• If both users are unregistered or paranoid, no order entry is created.
-	• However, if one of both parties are registered and non-paranoid, but one of both are paranoid or non-registered, an order entry is still created.
+	• However, if the seller are registered and non-paranoid, but the buyer is paranoid or non-registered, an order entry is still created, in case of paranoid user the `buyer_user_id` public key can be encrypted using the merchant's key.
 * Order Management:
 	• If an order entry is created:
 	- The user and merchant can then view communication and order details/status in their dashboard.
-	• If no order entry is created:
-	- Users can still maintain their communication in direct messages, but there is no order entry to manage.
+	• If no order entry is created, users can still maintain their communication in direct messages, but there is no order entry to manage.

 **Step 6: Merchant Order Management**